 Provision is made for addition of remote starting and stopping of the generator set.
 A nine-pin remote connector (J3) mounted on the control box connects the harness assembly to connector J4 on the remote control assembly.
-Onan has a remote control kit complete with installation instructions.
-Also available are complete harness assemblies with connectors in 15 and 25 foot lengths (4.6 and 7.6 m).
-Call the Onan dealer or distributor for assistance in securing these items.
+A remote control kit complete with installation instructions is available.
+Also available are complete harness assemblies with connectors in 15 and 25 foot lengths (4.6 and

+7.6 m).
+Call the Cummins Onan dealer or distributor for assistance in securing these items.